 …are worried about the homeless in your community: prepare care kits and deliver them to homeless shelters (download the toolkit at GivingTuesdaySpark.org)

 …love animals: set up a donation drive to support animals in need or organize an online fundraiser for the local shelter.

 … want to support our servicemen and women: write thank you messages to first responders; send letters to troops overseas;

 … want to address cyber-bullying: ask your school if you can help create an anti-bullying campaign and help plan a virtual rally about it.

 … are concerned with food inequities: create bagged lunches and give them to anyone who might be hungry or help raise money for your local food bank.

 Connect: Follow #GivingTuesdaySpark on Instagram and connect with other kids who are committed to doing good.

 Get Ideas: Check out the GivingTuesdaySpark website, which has additional free, kid-focused resources including online lessons, inspiring stories about young philanthropists, coloring pages, dinner discussion topics, and more.

-Share: If your kids use social media, encourage them to join the #GivingTuesday challenge and post their act of generosity on TikTok or Instagram and join celebrities and influencers from all over the world on the global day of giving on December 1.
-For a chance to appear in the GivingTuesday livestream, upload your videos here before November 30.
+Share: If your kids use social media, encourage them to join the #GivingTuesday challenge and post their act of generosity on TikTok or Instagram and join celebrities and influencers from all over the world on the global day of giving on November 29.